IBM-Cloud/kms-samples/secure-import/README.md

 # kms-encrypt-nonce

-This script helps you run AES-GCM encryption on a nonce that is distributed by Key Protect.
+A lightweight tool to encrypt nonce with AES-GCM or AES-CBC encryption on a nonce that is distributed by Key Protect or Hyper Protect Crypto Services.

 <!-- Add [Learn more]() link to tutorial -->

 ## Usage

-1. Download and untar the binary that is compatible with your operating system.
+1. From [releases](https://github.com/IBM-Cloud/kms-samples/releases), download the binary that is compatible with your operating system.

 2. Mark the file as executable using `chmod`.